SimonGenin/hadron-docs/docs/packages/routing.md

 };
 ```

-You can read more about middlewares in [express guide](https://expressjs.com/en/guide/using-middleware.html)
+You can read more about middlewares in the [express guide](https://expressjs.com/en/guide/using-middleware.html)

 ### Hadron middlewares

-Hadron middlewares gives you an abstraction over underlying micro-framework, which minimizes required changes when you decide to switch to another one in the future.
-They also give you safe access to DI container and declarative, easy to test API, similar to route callback API.
+Hadron middlewares give you an abstraction over the underlying micro-framework, which minimizes changes required if you decide to switch to another one in the future.
+They also give you safe access to the DI container and a declarative, easy to test API, similar to the route callback API.

-Hadron middlewares automatically call `next()` function at the end of the middleware.
-In case that you really need to control the `next` function you should use a raw middleware instead.
+Hadron middlewares automatically call the `next()` function at the end of the middleware.
+In cases when you really need to control the `next` function you should use a raw middleware instead.

-Middleware has the following structure:
+A middleware has the following structure:

 ```javascript
 const myHadronMiddleware = (request, dependencies) = {